 Assignments

-Labs will be used to give 5 assignments throughout the semester.
-By solving the assignments, you will obtain points which will determine your grade.
+Throughout the semester, we will give out 5 lab activities and 5 home assignments.
+By solving the assignments, you will obtain points that determine your grade.

 Each assignment will use a particular middleware technology.
-A simple introductory example will be provided.
+We will provide a simple introductory example.
 The task will be to implement a program using the middleware technology.

 Requirements